Generic ETH: Eigenstate Thermalization beyond the Microcanonical: Background: thermalization and ETH

 Thus when the off-diagonal elements are exponentially suppressed, $\mathcal{O}_\Psi(t)$ is close to $\mathcal{O}_\Psi^*$ \textit{at most times}.
 At specific times, the expectation value can still be far from equilibrium, but this requires a conspiratorial collaboration between the $c^*_i c_j$ and the $\mathcal{O}_{ij}$ such that their products sum coherently to overcome the exponential suppression of individual off-diagonal matrix elements $\mathcal{O}_{ij}$.
 This can certainly occur, but it describes a fine-tuned scenario of a sort that will generically be destroyed by time evolution (i.e.\ through dephasing), corresponding to the intuition that an out-of-equilibrium state is ``atypical'' and equilibration is just a move toward typicality.

-Even having excluded exact degeneracies, the rate at which thermalization actually occurs depends on the details of the off-diagonal elements and the characteristics of the spacings of the energy levels.
-A complete discussion of these factors is beyond the scope of this work, but some intuition regarding both is gained by considering a standard connection to random matrix theory, which we will now describe briefly.
+It should be noted that although we have excluded exact degeneracies in the preceding discussion for simplicity, certain analogous statements still apply in the presence of degeneracies.
+For instance, in the presence of an abelian algebra of conserved charges, the above discussion can be applied separately within each mutual eigensector of definite charge.
+Alternatively, for any given state, one may choose a basis that aligns the entire support within each degenerate energy subspace to a single basis vector (such that all $c_i$ are zero except one per sector).
+Working in a reduced, nondegenerate basis by dropping the unsupported states, one sees that \eqref{eq: small fluctuations} still holds exactly.
+Regardless of whether exact degeneracies are present, the rate at which thermalization actually occurs depends on the details of the off-diagonal elements and the characteristics of the spacings of the energy levels.
+See \cite{Volya_2020} for analysis of relaxation dynamics of observables in a variety of systems including a chaotic random matrix models and more realistic nuclear shell models.
+A complete discussion of these factors is beyond the scope of this work, but some intuition regarding both is gained by considering a standard connection to random matrix theory, which we turn to in the next subsection.